gcastellov/loady/README.md

 Be aware that on_action_ended is triggered depending on the reporting frequency setting.

 ### Exporting
-Tests run metrics can be saved into TXT and CSV files to later digest the data.
+Tests metrics can be saved into TXT, CSV or JSON files to later digest the data.

 By default the library creates a directory called *output* inside the binary directory and saves the files there.
 However, you can define the location for any of them.